chef/automate/components/automate-chef-io/content/docs/system-requirements.md

 * `systemd` as the init system
 * `useradd`
 * `curl` or `wget`
-* The shell that starts Automate should have a # of open files max of at least 65535,
+* The shell that starts Automate should have a max open files setting of at least 65535

 Commercial support for Chef Automate is available for platforms that satisfy these criteria.